Faezeh-Kh/TestAmplification4Models/README.md

 - <u>Executable DSL</u>: containing a `.dsl` file which specifies the name of the xdsl, the path to the `.ecore` file, the list of execution rules of the interpreter, and the id of the behavioral interface project
 - <u>Mutation Operators</u>: containing a `.mutator` file which includes the mutation operators defined for the xDSL using [WODEL language](https://gomezabajo.github.io/Wodel/)

+ **NOTE**: Currently, we do not provide any graphical syntax for the xDSLs.

 3.	*xmodels&tests*: the executable models conforming to each xDSL, a set of mutants generated for each of them (by applying the provided mutation operators using WODEL mutant generator), and a test project containing a manually-written test suite and the test amplification result including the mutation analysis report, the amplified test suite, and the test amplification report.

 4. Two Excel files containing detailed data of the paper’s evaluation

 ## Setup
 **Requirements**:
+- Operating System: Windows 10
 - Java 16
 - GEMOC Studio Version 3.5.0: https://gemoc.org/download.html
 - TDL: https://tdl.etsi.org/eclipse/latest/